exercism/deprecated-mentors/tracks/ruby/exercises/isogram/README.md

 end
 ```

-### Common Suggestions
+### Common suggestions
 - Suggest using `scan` rather than `gsub` as it removes the need to break the string into chars.
 Links to https://ruby-doc.org/core-2.2.0/String.html#method-i-scan

 ### Talking points
-- Comparing lenghts is **marginally** quicker than comparing but its more code.
+- Comparing lengths is **marginally** quicker than comparing but its more code.
 Which is better?